Ewald91/python_code_testing/README.md

 `docker exec -ti python_unittest_example_app_1 bash`

 ### App
-The app (inside the 'app' folder) contains out of 2 elements.
-The first is a connector class (to make http requests to another server) and the second is the logic it self.
+The app (inside the 'app' folder) contains 2 elements.
+The first is the connector (to make http requests to another server) and the second is the logic.
 Here is determined when and where the application has to sent a request.

+#### Workflow
-The application will lookup the same product at several (provided) shops and determine wich shop offers the lowest price.
-When it found the cheapest shop it will submit an order (by post request).
+The application will lookup the same product at several shops and determine wich shop offers the product for the lowest price.
+When it found that shop it will submit an order (by post request).

 note: The url-structure and product-id is the same for each shop.

 ### Test strategy
-To provide full (code)coverage for this application we not only needed to provide unittests for the connector, but also a test that covere the logic.py (main file).
-This where we draw the line and no longer call it a 'unittest', since the `main()` hit many different 'units'.
-Therefor we call this an integration (or component) test, that checks (eventhough mocked) that the units interact correctly as expected.
+To provide full (testcode)coverage for this application we not only needed to provide **unittests for the connector**, but also a test that covere the logic.py.
+This where we draw the line and no longer call it a 'unittest', since the `main()` hits different 'units'.
+Therefor we call this an **integration test**, that checks that the units interact correctly as expected.

 ### Run tests
 You can execute the tests directly by python: